pureugong/mmk-mcp/readme.md

 # Magic Meal Kits MCP Server

-A Model Context Protocol server that enables Notion block duplication for Magic Meal Kits to be utilized as a tool by AI assistants.
-This integration allows AI systems to duplicate blocks in Notion through your Magic Meal Kits API.
+A Model Context Protocol server for Magic Meal Kits that provides server version information as a tool for AI assistants.

 ## How It Works

 The MCP server:

-- Connects to your Magic Meal Kits API and Notion workspace
+- Connects to your Magic Meal Kits API
-- Enables AI assistants to duplicate Notion blocks by providing parent and source block IDs
+- Enables AI assistants to check the Magic Meal Kits server version
-- Returns structured responses with detailed information about the duplicated blocks
+- Returns structured responses with version information
-- Follows secure authentication practices using API keys and Notion authentication tokens
+- Follows secure authentication practices using API keys

 ## Benefits

-- Duplicate Notion blocks programmatically through natural language requests
+- Check Magic Meal Kits server version programmatically through natural language requests
 - Maintain a clean separation between your API backend and AI integration
-- Create seamless workflows between Magic Meal Kits and Notion

 ## Usage with Claude Desktop